 Recipients shall be selected by a scholarship selection committee comprised of faculty and/or staff representatives of the English Department and the College of Graduate Studies.
 This committee shall determine the most appropriate application and selection process.
 The scholarship will be presented at the yearly English Department awards ceremony if the recipient is an undergraduate, at the College of Graduate Studies awards or commencement ceremony if the recipient is a graduate student, or another appropriate time as determined by the selection committee.

 The Dennise Maslakowski Graduate Education Scholarship Fund honors Dennise’s commitment to teaching and to the encouragement and development of talented and motivated teachers.
 Dennise, the associate vice president for the College of Graduate Studies, passed away in 2008.
 Her extraordinary educational leadership spanned more than three decades, and her name is synonymous with graduate education throughout the state of New Hampshire.

 The Fund provides a scholarship each year to a deserving New Hampshire resident enrolled in a master’s or doctoral education program in Plymouth State University’s College of Graduate Studies.
 Scholarship applicants should be striving to reach their full potential, display enthusiasm and dedication to the field of education, and demonstrate exceptional character in pursuing their goals.
-The application deadline is April 1.
+Please visit the CoGS scholarship page for application information.